Omnistac/zedux/README.md

 let storeIdCounter = 1

 /*
-  A simple factory for creating a "counter" store and appending it to the root store's reactor hierarchy.
+  A simple factory for creating a "counter" store and attaching it to the root store's reactor hierarchy.
 */
 const createCounterStore = () => {